wydengyre/bitextual/README.md

 # Bitextual: A tool for bilingual text alignment

-Bitextual takes translated (preferably by humans) texts in two languages, and outputs an easy-to-read HTML file that shows the two texts side-by-side, aligned.
+Bitextual takes translated (preferably by humans) epubs in two languages, and outputs an easy-to-read HTML file that shows the two texts side-by-side, aligned.
 This is useful for lovers of translated literature and intermediate-to-advanced level language learners.